-In other areas of Yemen, also Niqabs are worn, such as shown on the image bottom right.
-These mostly black veils are only slightly decorated with embroidery around the edges and some decoration of beads on the headband.
+In other areas of Yemen, also niqabs are worn, such as shown on the image bottom right.
+These mostly black or indigo coloured veils are only slightly decorated with light embroidery around the edges and some decoration of beads on the headband.
 The rim on the center of the veil and the forehead receives most attention.
-This rim is often decorated with differently colored stiches.
+This rim is often decorated with differently coloured stitches.

-Also in the rural areas, various caps or Qarqush are worn.
+Also in the rural areas, various caps or qarqush are worn.
 One of them is shown on the image below left.
 The caps are made of silk, or other rich materials such as velvet and are often decorated with metalwork embroidery.
-Silver tassels are sewn to the bottom of the caps as decorative amulets and to wear the caps down to make them easier to wear.
+Silver tassels are sewn to the bottom of the caps as decorative amulets.
+They are also attached to wear the caps down to make them easier to wear.

 (The images on this page are made by Maarten de Wolf, Jolanda Bos and Musee du quai Branly)